Puwei

 Puwei (溥偉 (Pǔwěi); 30 December 1880 – 10 October 1936), courtesy name Shaoyuan, was a Manchu prince and statesman of the late Qing dynasty.
-He was a member of the Prince Gong peerage, and held the title from 1898 until his death.
+He was a member of the Prince Gong peerage, and held the title from 1898 until his death in 1936.

 Life

 Life during the Qing dynasty

 He was a part of the House of Aisin-Gioro.
 Puwei's biological father was Zaiying, the second son of Yixin.
 Since Yixin's eldest son Zaicheng died without an heir, Puwei was adopted as Zaicheng's son by the Empress Dowager Cixi's decree.
 After the death of Zaicheng, Puwei assumed the title of prince and became the second generation Prince Gong.
-Puwei was also appointed as the minister of anti-smoking.
 During the 1911 Revolution, he organized the Royalist Party with Shanqi and others in an attempt to restore the Qing Dynasty, and he refused to sign the abdication edict.
 It is rumored he said "As long as I'm here, we will fight.
 The Qing Empire will never perish".